leonespartano/ecommerse-application/README.md

 # Ecommerce Application

 In the present work, I have demonstrated my capabilities on the devops theme.
-I added properuthentication and authorization controls so users can only access their data, and that data can only be accessed in a secure way.
+I added proper authentication and authorization controls so users can only access their data, and that data can only be accessed in a secure way.

 ## Authentication and Authorization
 The authentication and authorization is done using a combination of usernames and passwords for authentication, as well as JSON Web Tokens (JWT) to handle the authorization.